How to Practice IELTS Speaking Alone | 5 Easy Steps

 Benefits of Shadowing

-Shadowing is a versatile and effective technique that can significantly improve your English speaking skills, especially when preparing for speaking exams like the IELTS.
+Shadowing is a versatile and effective technique that can significantly improve your English speaking skills, vocabulary and grammatical range when preparing for speaking exams like IELTS.